Gowtham-Neo/Address-Flow/README.md

 PostgreSQL

-## Option 2: Running Both Frontend and Backend Locally
+Running Both Frontend and Backend Locally

 1. Clone the repository: